LMS Early Career Fellowships 2022-23 with support from the Heilbronn Institute for Mathematical Research (HIMR) and UKRI

-To support early career mathematicians in the transition between PhD and a postdoctoral position, the London Mathematical Society offers up to 8 Fellowships of between 3 and 6 months to mathematicians who have recently or will shortly receive their PhD.
-The award will be calculated at £1,475 per month plus a travel allowance.
-The fellowships may be held at one or more institutions but not normally at the institution where the fellow received their PhD.
-These fellowships are partially supported by Heilbronn Institute for Mathematical Research (HIMR) through the UKRI/EPSRC Additional Funding Programme for Mathematical Sciences.
+To support early career mathematicians in the transition between PhD and a postdoctoral position, the London Mathematical Society offers Fellowships of between 3 and 6 months to mathematicians who have recently or will shortly receive their PhD.
+The award will be calculated at £1,552 per month plus £800 allowance for relocation/collaboration visits.
+Applicants must demonstrate strong research links outside the institution where they received their PhD.
+This can be demonstrated, for example, by changing institutions or by making collaborative visits during the fellowship.
+The fellowships may be held at one or more institutions.
+These Fellowships are partially supported by Heilbronn Institute for Mathematical Research through the UKRI/EPSRC Additional Funding Programme for Mathematical Sciences.

 Guidelines